hassio-addons/addon-tailscale/tailscale/DOCS.md

 This option allows you to accept DNS settings of your tailnet that are configured on the [DNS page][tailscale_dns] of the admin console.

-For more information see the "DNS" section of this documentation.
+For more information, see the "DNS" section of this documentation.

 When not set, this option is enabled by default.